maralorn/nix-output-monitor/README.md

 **The output will only refresh, when nix prints a new line.** This mean the timer will feel laggy.
 But in a sense it isn‘t.
 Actually nom seems to be quite efficient.

+Luckily I don‘t think this program screws up anything more than your terminal.

 ## Strengths

-Luckily I don‘t think this program screws up anything more than your terminal.
+The biggest strength of nom are ovbiously the colorful unicode symbols!
+(If you don‘t agree I accept PRs to making that configurable.)

 nom ignores any output it doesn‘t recognize and will always print out everything it receives.
 So you can never loose information (besides coloring of nix output).